-• When connecting many sensors to one DataSnap, a wire splice may be necessary.
+• When connecting up to 10 sensors to one Solar DataSnap, a wire splice may be necessary.
 This can be done by connecting all the red sensor wires to a separate, single wire and then connecting the single new wire to the terminal block in the appropriate position.
 Follow the same procedure to connect the white and blue wires.
-The wiring should look like figure 12.
-When the block is connected to the DataSnap, the location of the colored wires must match the colors on the DataSnap.
+The wiring should look like figure 5.
+When the block is connected to the Solar DataSnap, the location of the colored wires must match the colors on the DataSnap.